PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

-> o  The TTL value for each NSEC3 RR SHOULD be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.
+> o  The TTL value for each NSEC3 RR MUST be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.

 ## Updates to RFC8198